-I have always been a firm believer that good risk management doesn’t have to be resource intensive, difficult for SMBs to undertake or insurance brokers to provide to their clients.
-With a little formalization, structure and a strong understanding of your organization, risk management planning can be rewarding.
+Implementing a risk management process is vital for any organization.
+Good risk management doesn’t have to be resource intensive or difficult for organizations to undertake or insurance brokers to provide to their clients.
+With a little formalization, structure, and a strong understanding of the organization, the risk management process can be rewarding.

 What can possibly go wrong?